arunalakmal/Terraform-Backend/README.md

 __Note:__ Bucket Name random digits will be changed

-Folder Named _"Backend"_ used to test the backend initialization with the code snippet
+Folder Named _"Backend"_ used to add the backend configuration to the repository and, this repository code is to create the  backend infrastructure <br/>

+Simply Create the infrastructure with this code and copy the file inside the _"Backend"_ folder to the TF code which needs to have the backend configuration and issue the above init command.